Measuring topological invariants of even-dimensional line-gapped non-Hermitian systems through quench dynamics: Discussion and conclusions

 \section{Discussion and conclusions}

-In this work, we propose a dynamical characterization scheme for even-dimensional topological phases with integer invariants in NH systems.
-The scheme exploits bulk-surface duality in momentum space, enabling topological characterization through BISs defined in alignment with NH perturbation terms.
-Specifically, for 2D NH systems, topology is quantified by the winding number of the dynamical field $\bm{g}(\bm{k})$ along 1D BISs.
-In higher even dimensions ($d > 2$), topology is determined by the $(d-2)$D Chern number of the dynamical field $\boldsymbol{\mathcal{G}}(\bm{k})$ on 2BISs.
+In this work, we propose a dynamical characterization scheme for real line-gapped topological phases with integer invariants in even-dimensional NH systems.
+Reconstructing full topological information from quench-induced non-unitary dynamics is fundamentally obstructed by inherent gain and loss: amplifying eigenstates dominate over time, while decaying modes rapidly become unobservable.
+Our approach surmounts this difficulty by exploiting momentum-space bulk-surface duality, enabling topological characterization through BISs adapted to NH perturbations, where emergent chiral symmetry preserves essential topological information.
+Specifically, we demonstrate that the topology in 2D NH systems is quantified by the winding number of the dynamical field $\bm{g}(\bm{k})$ along 1D BISs, while in higher even dimensions ($d > 2$), it is determined by the $(d-2)$D Chern number of the dynamical field $\boldsymbol{\mathcal{G}}(\bm{k})$ on 2BISs.

 The general Hamiltonian in Eq.~\eqref{HdD} universally describes NH systems with real line gaps across multiple symmetry classes, including complex class A and real classes AI, $\text{AI}^\dagger$, D, $\text{D}^\dagger$, AII, $\text{AII}^\dagger$, C and $\text{C}^\dagger$~\cite{Kawabata2019a}.
-Furthermore, the present dynamical characterization scheme can also be extended to systems with global sublattice or chiral symmetry.
-As demonstrated in Appendix~\ref{NHBHZ} through the 2D NH Bernevig-Hughes-Zhang (BHZ) model with sublattice symmetry, which reduces to the quantum spin Hall effect in the Hermitian limit, a dynamical field constructed from long-time spin textures (LTSTs) rather than TASTs is employed to characterize the topology.
+The dynamical characterization scheme can also be extended to even-dimensional systems with global sublattice or chiral symmetry, following the methodology established in Ref.~\cite{lin2025}.
+As demonstrated in Appendix~\ref{NHBHZ} through the 2D NH Bernevig-Hughes-Zhang (BHZ) model with sublattice symmetry, which reduces to the quantum spin Hall effect in the Hermitian limit, a dynamical field constructed from long-time spin textures (LTSTs) can be employed to characterize the topology.
+An extension of the scheme to imaginary line-gapped NH systems is presented in Appendix~\ref{imag_line_gap}.

 Under open boundary conditions, non-Bloch topological invariants are formulated to characterize the topology through the complex momentum mapping $e^{\ui k}\to\beta$~\cite{Yao2018a}.
 The resultant non-Bloch Hamiltonian $H(\beta)$ typically contains NH terms that do not exhibit a fixed orientation in the spinor space, obstructing the construction of chiral-symmetric momentum subspaces.
 However, in systems with sublattice symmetry, these non-Bloch invariants defined over the generalized Brillouin zone are also directly measurable from quench dynamics~\cite{lin2025}.